dairycart/dairycart/README.md

 ## Dependencies

-To run Dairycart locally, all you need is Docker, and a bash terminal. :simple-smile:
+To run Dairycart locally, all you need is Docker, and a bash terminal. :simple_smile:

 ## Running